arangodb/docs/3.11/http/general.md

 The default Keep-Alive timeout can be specified at server start using the `--http.keep-alive-timeout` startup option.

-Establishing TCP connections is expensive, since it takes several roundtrips between the communication parties.
+Establishing TCP connections is expensive, since it takes several round-trips between the communication parties.
 Therefore you can use connection keep-alive to send several HTTP request over one TCP-connection;
 each request is treated independently by definition.
-You can use this feature to build up a so called *connection pool* with several established connections in your client application, and dynamically re-use one of those then idle connections for subsequent requests.
+You can use this feature to build up a so called **connection pool** with several established connections in your client application, and dynamically re-use one of those then idle connections for subsequent requests.